maargenton/go-cli/README.md

 ### Positional and addition arguments

+All non-option command-line arguments must be captured by a field in the command options struct, otherwise an error is generated.
 Non-option arguments can be captures as either positional arguments or additional arguments; additional arguments must be be backed by a slice type.

-A special delimiter `--` marks the end of option flags and capture the remaining arguments as non-option.
-Even when a `--` delimiter is present, all non-option arguments appearing either before or after the delimiter are assigned to positional arguments first, then to the remaining arguments variable.
+A special delimiter `--` marks the end of option flags and capture the remaining arguments as non-option, assigned to positional and additional arguments fields.

-Non-option arguments generate an error if there is no field to capture them in the command options struct.
+Note that after parsing, it is not possible to determine if arguments were specified before or after a `--` delimiter.

 ### Limitation